Nathaniel Erskine-Smith: Legal career

-He worked pro bono for a range of clients and causes, including a civil liberties case to protect religious freedom in Ontario's school system.
+Erskine-Smith also performed volunteer work for the Canadian Civil Liberties Association.
+He has taken on pro bono cases for a range of clients and causes, including a civil liberties case to protect religious freedom in Ontario's school system.
 In a notable civil liberties case in 2014, Erskine-Smith successfully argued against compulsory religious studies at publicly funded high schools in Ontario.